OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/doe.rst

 Of Experiment (DOE).
 There are few different kinds of DOEs out there.
 Some of the most popular are:

-  ..
-Need hyperlinks for explanations of each DOE
   #.
 Full Factorial
   #.
 Random Uniform
   #.
 Latin Hypercube
   #.
 Central Composite
+  #.
+CSV

 OpenMDAO provides options to use all of these in our :ref:`standard library
 <openmdao.lib.doegenerators.api>`.
-If none of those meet your needs, you can also
+If 1-4 don't meet your needs, you can input your own using
+the `CSVFile` generator, which we cover at the end of the tutorial.
-write your own DOEgenerator class to expand OpenMDAO capabilities.
-(We'll leave that for a different tutorial).
-For now, let's assume you wanted to use a Full Factorial DOE, with 10 levels for each variable.
+For now, let's assume you wanted to use a Uniform DOE, with 1000 uniformly distributed data points.
 Create a file called ``doe.py`` and copy the following into it:

 .. testcode:: simple_model_doe